 2. Regional and Theoretical Oceanography Laboratory

-5. Equipment surveys among others tide gauge, aquadopp current profiler, and water quality checker U-10
+5. Survey equipment such as tide gauge, aquadopp current profiler, and water quality checker U-10

 6. A computer with LAN and Internet

 Graduate students of Oceanography Study Program has the opportunity to take part in the following fields:

 (1) education, both in state or private universities;